rick/CSA/README.md

 This is a mirror of CSA version 1.2.
 This tooling is a solver for weighted bipartite matchings.
 It is useful for finding solutions to instances of [the Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem).

+If you are intended to use this, you will probably also be interested in the add-on [CSA-tools](https://github.com/rick/CSA-tools) library.

 ### Usage

 Familiarity with the original publication (see "Resources" below) is useful.
 There are a couple of scripts to help with experimenting with things.